 Licensing & State Laws

-Maryland’s three-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
-The learner’s permit and provisional stages are key steps.
+Maryland’s multi-stage licensing process allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.
+The learner’s permit and provisional license stages are key steps.

 At age 15 and 9 months, teens can apply for a learner’s permit in the state of Maryland.
 To do so the teen must visit a full service Motor Vehicle Administration Office, accompanied by a parent or legal guardian.
 The parent or legal guardian must cosign the minor’s application.
 Teens under the age of 16 must submit a completed Learner’s Permit School Attendance Certification form.
 Teens must pass a written driver’s knowledge test and a vision test to receive a learner’s permit.